 Legal structure and ownership of the firm

 Edwards is a limited liability private company incorporated in England and Wales.
 The firm operates from a single office based in Aldridge, West Midlands but also has a market office in Loughborough.

-As at the date of this report, there are four principals of the firm who each own 25% of the company’s issued share capital.
-Three principals are members of the Institute of Chartered Accountants in England and Wales and one is a member of the Association of Chartered Certified Accountants.
+As at the date of this report, there are five principals of the firm four of which each own 25% of the company’s issued share capital.
+Of the four shareholding principals, three are members of the Institute of Chartered Accountants in England and Wales and one is a member of the Association of Chartered Certified Accountants.
 The non-shareholding principal is a member of the association of tax technicians.

-All four principals are audit responsible individuals and our audit services are regulated by the ICAEW’s Quality Assurance Department.
-Edwards act as auditor for a public interest entity client and as a result will be subject to further monitoring by the Audit Quality Review Department of the Financial Reporting Council.
+All four shareholder principals are audit responsible individuals and our audit services are regulated by the ICAEW’s Quality Assurance Department.
+Edwards act as auditor for one public interest entity client and as a result will be subject to further monitoring by the Audit Quality Review Department of the Financial Reporting Council.

 Edwards is not affiliated with any national or international network.

-Edwards is governed by its four principals who have ultimate responsibility for the company’s decision making, strategies and policies, as detailed in its shareholders’ agreement.
+Edwards is governed by its five principals who have ultimate responsibility for the company’s decision making, strategies and policies.
 The principals meet on a monthly basis to discuss overall management of the firm and to monitor staff and job performance.

 Internal quality control systems